-At the Meeting, the Shareholders will be asked to pass an ordinary resolution that the number of directors to be elected at the Meeting to hold office until the next annual meeting of the Shareholders or until their successors are elected or appointed, subject to the memorandum and articles of association of the Company, be set at six.
+At the Meeting, the Shareholders will be asked to pass an ordinary resolution that the number of directors to be elected at the Meeting to hold office until the next annual meeting of the Shareholders or until their successors are elected or appointed, subject to the memorandum and articles of association of the Company, be set at up to six (6).
+However, management has only designated four (4) nominees, with two spaces to be left vacant for additional directors to be added as may be advisable during the forthcoming year.

-In the absence of contrary instructions, the persons named in the Form of Proxy intend to vote the Common Shares represented thereby in favour of setting the number of directors to be elected at the Meeting at six.
+In the absence of contrary instructions, the persons named in the Form of Proxy intend to vote the Common Shares represented thereby in favour of setting the number of directors to be elected at the Meeting at up to six (6).